pffmachado/TclHdl/README.md

 ## Status
 The project is under development and there is no release available.
-It is already possible to use for Quartus II, Vivado and ISE.
+It is already possible to use for Quartus II, Vivado, ISE and Diamond.
-The development environment is being done on Linux (Arch Linux).
+The development environment is being done on Linux (Arch Linux) and compatibility tests are being carried out on Windows 10.

 ### Roadmap

 * Provide documentation
 * Add Tests
-* Add support to Lattice
 * Add support to simulation
     * That includes support Modelsim, XSim, GHDL, Icarus
 * Add support to vunit
 * Refactoring and Clean Up
-* Provide a CMake Module
 * First Release
 * ...